zzap/WordPress-gems-for-devs-Interactivity-API/README.md

 - [Interactivity API discussions](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api)
 - [Changelog - Tracking Breaking Changes in the Interactivity API](https://github.com/WordPress/gutenberg/discussions/52906)
 - [Getting Started - and other learning resources](https://github.com/WordPress/gutenberg/discussions/52894)

+#### History

+The idea of using the declarative method to bridge the connection between frontend and backend came from the [Cloudfest 2022 Hackathon project](https://hackathon.cloudfest.com/cloudfest-hackathon-2022-greatest-hackathon-ever/), [Bento + WordPress](https://www.alainschlesser.com/using-bento-components-in-gutenberg-blocks/), which was led by [Alain Schlesser](https://github.com/schlessera) and [Pascal Birchler](https://github.com/swissspidy).

 ### Equivalents in other PHP frameworks